top of page

 A threatened species is a species that is threatened with extinction.
 While eventual extinction is a natural process for all species within natural systems, it is naturally an extremely slow process taking many hundreds or thousands of years for a species to become extinct.
 Many species can evolve into new species over time carrying many of their genes with them, but the extinction of a species means the total loss of the entire gene pool that made up that species so it no longer exists.
 It is the loss of these species, their gene pool and the important ecological roles that each plays, that now threatens the integrity of the natural environment and together with climate change, is threatening the ability for our own survival on earth.

-Categories of Threat:
+Categories of threat:

 The International Union for the Conservation of Nature (IUCN) developed a method to describe the conservation status of species that is now used worldwide.